simonnickel/snap/Conventions.md

 (E.g. ListLoopScene that will present ListScreen.)

 **<xyz>Screen** -
-An independent arrangement of Views that is presented in a `Scene`.
+An independent arrangement of Views that is displayed in a `Scene`.
 (E.g. ListScreen that is presented in a ListLoopScene.)

 **<xyz>View, Row, Section, ...** -